lemonmade/sewing-kit/packages/plugin-differential-serving/README.md

 > New to `sewing-kit`?
 [This guide](TODO) explains what `sewing-kit` is, how it’s organized, and how to use it in a project.
 Read through that overview if you haven’t already — it should help to clarify how to use the tools documented below.

-This package provides a `sewing-kit` plugin that help developers implement “differential serving”, where a different set of assets is used depending on the feature support of the browser requesting a page.
+This package provides a `sewing-kit` plugin that helps developers implement “differential serving”, where a different set of assets is used depending on the feature support of the browser requesting a page.
 It transpiles different features by environment using [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env) (for scripts) and [`postcss-preset-env`](https://preset-env.cssdb.org), so to get the full benefits you must also include [`@sewing-kit/plugin-javascript](TODO) and [`@sewing-kit/plugin-css](TODO), which add these environment presets by default.

 ## Installation